django/deps/draft/email-providers.md

 `send_mail(connection)` issues a warning and then calls `EmailMessage(connection=connection).send()`.
 The code below attaches an internal `_has_warned` connection attribute to track that.)

-\[TODO: The earlier work to deprecate most posargs in django.core.mail missed `EmailMessage.send(fail_silently)`.
-I'll open a separate ticket/discussion for that.]

 During the deprecation period, the [updated `EmailMessage.send()`](#new-handling-of-fail_silently) implementation shown